 After we decorated toilet paper rolls, we discovered that we made ten of them, so we decided to call them pins and play some indoor bowling.
 The wad of pink wrapping paper became our bowling ball.
 We added a bit of tape to make it more compact.

-For even more fun we added the numbers to the pins.
-There are many different ways to add numbers.
+There are many different ways to add numbers to the pins.
 You can use number stickers.
 You can print numbers on the computer, cut them out and glue them to the pins.
 Today my kids are demonstrating the long way (the fun way).
-First they drew shapes by tracing shapes from Melissa and Doug Stack and Sort Board.
-Note how my 3-year old first observed his sister, then tried to do the same thing with some success.
+First, they drew shapes by tracing shapes from Melissa and Doug Stack and Sort Board.
+Note how my 3-year old first observed his sister, then decided to try to do the same.

 Then we painted the numbers with black tempera paint inside their shapes.

 When the paint dried we used Scotch tape to attach the numbers to the pins.